by Vlad Cuc

 Additional rules of laws and decrees are applicable as well and this why we highly recommend businessmen or to any interested party to request information from our team of Romanian lawyers who can also help you with the process of company formation in Romania.

-How many businesses were registered in Romania in 2022?
+How many businesses were registered in Romania?

 Since the Trade Register is the main institution where local businesses are registered, the institution also holds the current statistics on the businesses incorporated here.
 The latest data, for 2022, shows the following statistics on limited liability companies in Romania: